tcampbe/austincodingacademy.com/_posts/2019-10-24-ustin-coding-academy-wp-engine-launch-support-wordpress-fundamentals-course-and-job-opportunities.md

 * _Unlimited tutoring included in tuition for all students_
 * _A practical, project-based curriculum that covers a wide range of WordPress fundamentals, as well as the opportunity to interface with WP Engine Recruiters and interview for a Technical Support role_

-_For more information, contact the above representatives, visit the WP Engine Support - WordPress Fundamentals Course Page or join Austin Coding Academy and WP Engine at the WP Engine Support - WordPress Fundamentals Launch Event on Thursday, November 14th at WP Engine (504 Lavaca St, Austin, TX 78701)._
+_For more information, contact the above representatives, visit the WP Engine Support - WordPress Fundamentals Course Page or join Austin Coding Academy and WP Engine at the_ [_WP Engine Support - WordPress Fundamentals Launch Event_](https://www.eventbrite.com/e/austin-coding-academywp-engine-launch-event-happy-hour-wp-engine-tickets-78066889167) _on Thursday, November 14th at WP Engine (504 Lavaca St, Austin, TX 78701)._

+***

 **_Contact:_**

 * _Eric Jones, VP, Global Communications, WP Engine_

   [_press@wpengine.com_](mailto:press@wpengine.com)
 * _Chris Lofton, CEO, Austin Coding Academy_

   [_clofton@austincodingacademy.com_](mailto:clofton@austincodingacademy.com)

 **About Austin Coding Academy:** Austin Coding Academy is Austin’s source for innovative tech talent and education.
 Our mission is to make careers in technology accessible to everyone through practical and equitable technical training, and to provide innovative solutions and training to tech companies.
 Learn more about ACA here: [https://austincodingacademy.com/](https://austincodingacademy.com/ "https://austincodingacademy.com/")

-**About WP Engine
-**WP Engine is the WordPress Digital Experience Platform that gives companies of all sizes the agility, performance, intelligence, and integrations they need to drive their business forward faster.
+**About WP Engine:** WP Engine is the WordPress Digital Experience Platform that gives companies of all sizes the agility, performance, intelligence, and integrations they need to drive their business forward faster.
 WP Engine’s combination of tech innovation and an award-winning team of WordPress experts are trusted by over 120,000 customers across 150 countries to provide counsel and support, helping brands create world-class digital experiences.
 Founded in 2010, WP Engine is headquartered in Austin, Texas, and has offices in Brisbane, Australia; Limerick, Ireland; London, England; Omaha, Nebraska; San Antonio, Texas; and San Francisco, California.